 The training program consists of these major rotations at both Maimonides and Coney Island Hospitals:

-- Obstetrics at both Maimonides and Coney Island Hospital.
+Obstetrics at Maimonides Medical Center.
 These rotations include experience in normal and high-risk pregnancies, operative obstetrics, care of critically ill obstetric patients, obstetrics pathology and anesthesia, and continuity of obstetric care.

 In addition, program rotations include:

 • Inpatient Medicine

 • Emergency Room (adult surgical, medical and walk-in emergency medicine and pediatric emergency care)

 • Genetics (counseling and amniocentesis)

 • Antepartum testing (fetal monitoring, ultrasound, biophysical profile and Doppler)

 • Obstetrics & Gynecology